n7tae/mspot/README.md

 ### Dialout

+The user that executes *mspot* needs to be in the `dialout` group!
 Do a `getent group dialout`.
 If the user is not listed, do a `sudo adduser <username> dialout`, where `<username>` is the login name of the user.
 After this, you can verify with another `getent` command.

 ## Using *mspot*